UK GDPR Policy

 6.4.4 Employees, customers/others should notify Strategic Maintenance Planning Ltd. of any changes in circumstance to enable personal records to be updated accordingly.
 It is the responsibility of Strategic Maintenance Planning Ltd. to ensure that any notification regarding change of circumstances is noted and acted upon.

-6.4.5 The GDPR Owner is responsible for ensuring that appropriate additional steps are taken to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors.
+6.4.5 The UK GDPR Owner is responsible for ensuring that appropriate additional steps are taken to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors.

-6.4.6 On at least an annual basis, the GDPR Owner will review all the personal data maintained by Strategic Maintenance Planning Ltd., by reference to the Data Inventory Register, and will identify any data that is no longer required in the context of the registered purpose and will arrange to have that data securely deleted/destroyed in line with GDPR-C DOC 11.2.7.
+6.4.6 On at least an annual basis, the UK GDPR Owner will review all the personal data maintained by Strategic Maintenance Planning Ltd., by reference to the Data Inventory Register, and will identify any data that is no longer required in the context of the registered purpose and will arrange to have that data securely deleted/destroyed in line with GDPR-C DOC 11.2.7.

-6.4.7 The GDPR Owner is responsible for making appropriate arrangements that, where third party organisations may have been passed inaccurate or out-of-date personal information, that the information is inaccurate and/or out-of-date and is not to be used to inform decisions about the individuals concerned; and for passing any correction to the personal information to the third party where this is required.
+6.4.7 The UK GDPR Owner is responsible for making appropriate arrangements that, where third party organisations may have been passed inaccurate or out-of-date personal information, that the information is inaccurate and/or out-of-date and is not to be used to inform decisions about the individuals concerned; and for passing any correction to the personal information to the third party where this is required.

 6.5 Personal data must be kept in a form such that the data subject can be identified only as long as is necessary for processing.